MurilotiagoTI/LegionPauseMenu-main/LegionPauseMenu-main/README.md

 How to Instal
 1) Download
 2) Drag and Drop to your Resources
-3) Ensure to your server.cfg ensure TucanPauseMenu
+3) Ensure to your server.cfg ensure LegionPauseMenu

 For support join my Discord server